 means in the case of the Agency, any director, and in the case of the Client, any director, partner or sole proprietor.

 means provision of creative design, web development and marketing services, including materials and other services provided by the Agency for the Client.

-means concepts, design, artwork, animation, photography, writing carried out by the Agency.
+means concepts, design, artwork, animation, photography, videography, copy writing carried out by the Agency.

 means design visuals, digital reproduction/artwork, films, display material, printed items, digital media and all items akin to the above.

 means the design, digital and/or marketing assignment the Client has requested from the Agency.

 The Sub Contractor

 means printers, exhibition display organisers, web hosting providers, bureaus and other suppliers engaged by the Agency.

 means either verbal or written authorisation from the Client to proceed with the Project.

 Following a discussion, workshop or face to face meeting to understand the requirements, the Agency will provide the Client with an estimate.
 The costs provided on estimates are based upon what we anticipate the creative time and production requirements will be, based on previous experience and on typical processes, plus client co-operation in provision of content, meeting deadlines and approval.